-Though Houston claims the most impressive healthcare climate in the Southwest US, its reputation still doesn’t make it any easier to find a doctor that aligns with your preferences.
+Though Houston claims the most impressive healthcare climate in the Southwest US, its reputation still doesn’t make it any easier to find a doctor that aligns with every patient's individual preferences.

-While the Harris County Medical Society Physician Referral Service is one traditional resource that can help you find a doctor in your area, it’s still best to engage with your community and use word of mouth channels to find a reputable practitioner.
+While the Harris County Medical Society Physician Referral Service is one traditional resource that can help new arrivals find a doctor in their local area, it is still best to engage with the local community and use word of mouth channels to find a reputable practitioner.

-Your colleagues and your employer can also be good sources for recommendations, as can web forums.
+Colleagues and employers can also be good sources for recommendations, as can web forums.

 Pharmacies in Houston

 As in the greater US, health insurance is a must-have in Houston.
-There’s no universal coverage in America, and as a result, those without insurance who need treatment will often have to pay exorbitant fees out of their own pockets.
+There is no universal coverage in America and, as a result, those without insurance who need treatment will often have to pay exorbitant fees out of their own pockets.

-Furthermore, with no system of compulsory coverage, the onus falls on you to negotiate with your employer or your organisation for insurance; or for you to organise it independently.
+Furthermore, with no system of compulsory coverage, the onus falls on the individual to negotiate with their employer for health insurance; or to organise it independently.

-Most employers in Houston do provide healthcare in association with employment packages, and it’s commonplace for dependants and spouses to be covered by these packages, as well.
+Most employers in Houston do provide healthcare in association with employment packages, and it is commonplace for dependants and spouses to be covered by these packages as well.

-Do note that most employer-sponsored coverage is limited to a certain type of plan, so if you have a complicated issue, it may still be necessary to organise health insurance independently.
+Do note that most employer-sponsored coverage is limited to a certain type of plan, so those that have a complicated medical issue may still be necessary to organise health insurance independently.

-Plans through independent, private carriers tend to be more expensive, but they also allow you the freedom to shop around for the type of coverage that you need.
+Plans through independent, private carriers tend to be more expensive, but they also allow freedom to shop around for the specific type of coverage that is needed.

 If purchasing health insurance through a private carrier, be sure the company holds a valid Texas insurance licence.